Germinating the seeds

 Lighting -- Dappled sun or morning sun is usually best.
 Protect the plants from strong afternoon sun, especially in warm climates.
 They can take full sun in cool climates like coastal California, but they will need more fertilizer and water.

 Climate -- This Brugmansia is happiest with temperatures below the low 80s (28°C), and nights that are cool (below 65°F / 18°C).
 It might not thrive in consistently hot conditions, particularly if nights are warm.
-It can probably survive a few degrees of frost, but i recommend protecting it from freezing temperatures.
+Older plants can probably survive a few degrees of frost, but i recommend protecting it from freezing temperatures, especially the first 18 months.

 Over about 40% humidity is best.
-Over about 40% humidity is best.
-Indoors, if your plants seem to suffer from low humidity, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.
+If your plants seem to suffer from low humidity indoors, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.

 If you have any questions or problems, feel free to contact me.